 - (a) Not Applicable

 - (b) Not Applicable

 - (c) During the period from 1990 through 1999, the Board of Directors authorized the repurchase of an aggregate 40.4 million shares of the Company's outstanding common stock (the "Program").
 The last Board of Directors' authorization of 5 million shares occurred in October 1999 and has no expiration.
 The acquired shares may be reissued under the Company's stock option and incentive plans or used for other corporate purposes.
 A total of 2.5 million shares remain available for purchase under the Program.
-There were no shares repurchased or delivered (actually or constructively) to the Company by participants exercising stock options during the first quarter of 2006 under the Company' stock option plans, in payment of the option exercise price and/or to satisfy withholding tax obligations.
+Included in the total shares repurchased were 2,838 shares that were delivered (actually or constructively) to the Company by participants exercising stock options during the second quarter of 2006 under the Company' stock option plans, in payment of the option exercise price and/or to satisfy withholding tax obligations.